jbh-91/jbh-91/README.md

 - 👋 Hi, I’m Julian @jbh-91
-- 👀 I’m interested in automating boring tasks, webdesign and game development
+- 👀 I’m interested in automating boring tasks and business applications
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning Java and Spring Boot
-- 💞️ I’m looking to collaborate on smaller python projects
+- 💞️ I’m looking to collaborate on Spring Boot projects
 - 📫 How to reach me mail@julian-heinen.de

 <!---